hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/configuration-file.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

-The `cdktf.json` file is where you can supply custom configuration settings for your application, and define the [providers](/docs/cdktf/concepts/providers-and-resources.html) and [modules](/docs/cdktf/concepts/modules.html) that you want to use.
-When you initialize a new CDK for Terraform project with a [built-in template](/docs/cdktf/create-and-deploy/project-setup.html), the template will generate a basic `cdktf.json` file in your root directory that you can customize for your application.
+The `cdktf.json` file is where you can supply custom configuration settings for your application and define the [providers](/docs/cdktf/concepts/providers-and-resources.html) and [modules](/docs/cdktf/concepts/modules.html) that you want to use.
+When you initialize a new CDK for Terraform project with a [built-in template](/docs/cdktf/create-and-deploy/project-setup.html), the template generates a basic `cdktf.json` file in your root directory that you can customize for your application.
 Refer to the [Project Setup documentation](/docs/cdktf/create-and-deploy/project-setup.html) for more information about initializing a new project.

 ## Specification